starkshai/microblazeProject/README.md

 - **mainv2.c**
   SDK application **with** UART download.
 It waits for 3 bytes from the UART, uses them as the SPI command frame (CMD1, CMD2, DATA), performs one SPI transfer, and returns the received data via UART.
 This allows interactive debugging from a PC.

 - **SpiItrp1.c**
-  SpiItrp1.c is an SDK application for MicroBlaze that acts as an interactive SPI bridge over UART.
+  An SDK application for MicroBlaze that acts as an interactive SPI bridge over UART.
 It waits for a 3-byte command frame (CMD1, CMD2, DATA) from the PC serial terminal, performs one SPI transfer in interrupt mode using the AXI Quad SPI core, and returns the 3 bytes received from the SPI slave back over UART.
 This makes it easy to debug SPI devices from a PC without rebuilding the hardware.

 ### PC Host Tools (Python)